rachelnadia/week-four/notes.md

 Next I tried a bit of my own experimentation.
 I opened the cvs file in Open Refine again.
 I spet a significant amount of time looking at the keywords.
 I sifted through all the options and clustered them how I see fit (exerting agency as per Week 3 readings).
 I then plotted the number of articles by keyword to find that a significant amount of the letters were talking about Native American Peoples.

 ![image i just uploaded](Rplot5.png)

+## Reasing Notes

+- digital reading involves more than jsut words on a page

+- includes sounds, objects, space

+- how do we identify new things to study rather than imposing new methods on older studies?

+- combining the text and non-text

+- gives context to the history

+- close and distant reading = microscope and macroscope

+- making the past available for 'scientific purposes'

+- Remember: we don't already know the results of the work